-In the event of a safeguarding incident, HIA:C will lead on responding and the HIA:C policy will take precedence.
+In the event of a safeguarding incident, HIA:C will lead on responding and this policy will take precedence.
 However, if the allegation of abuse is against a church volunteer then the church will lead on the investigation.

-Volunteers should not start supporting tenants until a DBS check has been returned.
+Volunteers should not start supporting tenants with children until a DBS check has been returned.

-4.6 Safe practice issues and safety guidance
+5.6 Safe practice issues and safety guidance

-HIA recognises that safe practices will ensure the protection of children and reduce potential risk.
+HIAC recognises that safe practices will ensure the protection of children and reduce potential risk.
 Accordingly, all workers will use the guidelines and advice outlined in Appendices 5:4-5:14

-4.6.1 Before a child is admitted into Hope into Action: Coventry accommodation
+5.6.1 Before a child is admitted into Hope into Action: Coventry accommodation

-- 1. Consideration should be given to changing the house rules so no partners are allowed to stay overnight in the house.
-Likewise, visitors and supervision of children need to be discussed and agreed standards set. - 2.
-There should be no locks on children's bedrooms (if they are being provided with their own). - 3.
-Where the child is under three years the Empowerment Worker may deem it appropriate to make contact with other people / organisations supporting the child or parent (such as health visitor / social worker etc.), to create a cohesive support network. - 4.
-Before admission to the property the empowerment Worker will brief the tenant who is the child's parent/carer about the risks to the child of being in an HIA:C house.
+- Consideration should be given to changing the house rules of HMO properties so no partners are allowed to stay overnight in the house.
+Likewise, visitors and supervision of children need to be discussed and agreed standards set. - 1.
+There should be no locks on children's bedrooms (if they are being provided with their own). - 2.
+Where the child is under three years the Empowerment Worker may deem it appropriate to make contact with other people / organisations supporting the child or parent (such as health visitor / social worker etc.), to create a cohesive support network. - Before admission to the property the empowerment Worker will brief the tenant who is the child's parent/carer about the risks to the child of being in an HIA:C house if it is an HMO.
 The parent/carer will sign an agreement accepting responsibility for the safety and security of the child whilst they are in the HIA:C house.
-(Appendix 5.15) A risk assessment on the property will be carried out, taking into account the children's age and needs (e.g.: toddlers and /or food allergies etc.).
-See Appendix 5.14 - 5.
+(Appendix 6.15) A risk assessment on the property will be carried out, taking into account the children's age and needs (e.g.: toddlers and /or food allergies etc.).
+See Appendix 6.14 - 3.
 The parent must agree to supervise their child at all times whilst in the property and advise the Empowerment Worker when the child is being left in the care of another adult at the property.
 In such instances the parent will advise the Empowerment Worker how s/he can be contacted in an emergency.

-4.6.2 After a child is admitted into Hope into Action: Coventry accommodation
+5.6.2 After a child is admitted into Hope into Action: Coventry accommodation